About Birth Defects in Texas

 Birth Defects in Texas

-Mortality of Babies with Birth Defects
+Mortality of Infants with Birth Defects

-Birth defects are also the leading cause of death among infants in Texas.
+Birth defects are the leading cause of death among infants in Texas.
 From 2010 to 2017, they accounted for approximately 26% of all infant deaths before one year of age.
 Of all live born babies with a birth defect, 3.5% died, and most died before their first birthday (3.2%).

 Causes of Birth Defects